Max Dreyfus: Biography

 In 1920, the brothers were approached by the British publishers, Chappell & Co., to handle their interests in the US.
 By 1926, they had bought Chappell outright, and shortly before the Great Depression they made a highly profitable sale of their interest in T. B. Harms.
 The companies remained independent of the Hollywood system which bought up many of the other publishing houses, with the result that the brothers retained a strong financial position.
 In 1935, they reconstituted their holdings as Chappell, Inc., with Louis Dreyfus moving to London and Max remaining in control of their New York operations, based in the Rockefeller Center.

-Max Dreyfus was "a softspoken, slightly built man who was reserved almost to a fault."
+Max Dreyfus was "a soft spoken, slightly built man who was reserved almost to a fault."
 He was seen as a "man of integrity" and a "gifted talent spotter".
 He helped found ASCAP (the American Society of Composers, Authors and Publishers) in 1914, and served as a board member for fifty years until shortly before his death.
 He pioneered a new style of orchestration for theatre performances, employing Russell Bennett as the company's chief orchestrator from 1919.
 He established a company policy under which composers, lyricists and librettists were all in partnership with the publishing company.
 He insisted on exclusive contracts for many of his writers and orchestrators working on Broadway shows, with the result that "through the thirties and forties, Dreyfus had a virtual stranglehold on the Broadway musical, with almost all of the most successful songwriters (except Berlin) under contract.
 And the best and most knowledgeable theatrical orchestrators as well."